 - Credit Cards: This is the tool we use the most to manage our money.
 Rather than keep receipts or write down our purchases, we charge everything to a credit card.
 Credit cards are secure, we earn rewards, and we can upload all of our purchases into YNAB.
 If you don’t use credit cards, a debit or prepaid card will accomplish the same thing.

 - Online Bank Account: With both a checking and savings account at Capital One 360, an online bank has helped us in several ways.
 First, we park our emergency fund in an online account for the interest and to keep it out of our main checking account.
 Our children both have accounts and can set up direct deposit or deposit checks with a smartphone.
 It’s made money management a lot easier.

 - 401(k)/IRA: This may seem like an odd money management tool, but it’s key, particularly for those still trying to max out their retirement accounts each year.
 As you lower your monthly expenses, even by a little, increase your contributions to your retirement account.
 If you are contributing money pre-tax, you can even set aside a bit more than your actual savings.

 - Excel Spreadsheet: We use a spreadsheet to track our net worth, investments, asset allocation, and even real estate investments.

-- Smartphone: As I mentioned above, we use a our iPhone to deposit checks and transfer funds between accounts.
-I also use it to check my Betterment account and to see all of my investments with Personal Capital.
+- Smartphone: As I mentioned above, we use our iPhone to deposit checks and transfer funds between accounts.
+You can also use it to check your Betterment account or to see all of your investments with Personal Capital.
 Smartphones are also great for finding coupons and deals.

 - Automatic Bill Pay: This just makes life easier and avoids missed payments.
 We set up automatic payment of bills to credit cards where we can, and the rest get paid directly from our checking account.